Kimmyyoung/devcom/Capstone Proposal.md

 ```
 Users : Database for users
 Posts : Database for Community Posts
-Events : Database for Event Information
+Events : Database for Event Information (I am thinking use openAPI)
-Job : Database for Job Information
+Jobs : Database for Job Information (I am thinking use openAPI)
 ```

 ### 📍 Endpoints